General elections in Singapore: Electoral process

 Candidates can only mount election campaigns from after the close of nomination up to the day before the eve of polling day.
 No campaigning is permitted on the eve of polling day itself, which is known as "cooling-off day".
 Candidates can advertise on the Internet, conduct house-to-house visits, distribute pamphlets, put up banners and posters, and hold election rallies.
 Political parties fielding at least six candidates are allocated airtime for two pre-recorded party political broadcasts on radio and television, one on the day following nomination day and the other on cooling-off day.
 The amount of airtime granted depends on the number of candidates each party is fielding.
-The maximum amount which a candidate or their election agent can pay or incur for an election campaign is $3.50 for each elector in an SMC, or $3.50 for each elector divided by the number of candidates in the group standing for election in a GRC.
+The maximum amount which a candidate or their election agent can pay or incur for an election campaign is currently $5 ($3.50 before 2011, $4 between 2015 and 2020) per the electorate in an SMC, or in the case of GRC, the average electorate per the size of the GRC itself.